 &lt;sup>12 For example, 'if a particular ELG or set of ELGs is judged X, then the core knowledge judgement can only be Y'.
 This should be avoided, and the ELG assessment decoupled from the core knowledge assessment.

-https://bennewmark.wordpress.com/2017/09/10/why-target-grades-miss-the-mark/ themselves, as well as teachers' expectations.
-Targets at a pupil level often lack validity and reliability and are sometimes derived from the inappropriate use of baseline measures
+https://bennewmark.wordpress.com/2017/09/10/why-target-grades-miss-the-mark/ accountability.
+Note that cohort targets should also be set for the proportions of pupils meeting the Y1 and Y2 phonics screening check